mikeruhl/frenetik.iRacingApiWrapper/README.md

 ## Exception Handling

-The wrapper throws `ErrorResponseException` for all API-related errors, including authentication failures and API request errors.
-This provides consistent error handling across the entire library.
+The wrapper throws `ErrorResponseException` for all API-related errors.
+The exception includes:

-### ErrorResponseException

-Thrown when the API returns an error response during authentication or API requests.
-Contains detailed error information including the HTTP status code.
+- `ResultCode` (HttpStatusCode): HTTP status code from the API
+- `Error` (string): Error code or type
+- `Message` (string): Detailed error message

 ```csharp
 try